SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 </br>

-#### 5.9 Obtaining total amount of tweets
+#### 5.9 Obtaining total number of tweets

-This step involves calling the total tweets function and obtaining the total number of tweets.
+This step involves calling the total tweet function and obtaining the total number of tweets.

 </br>